rockiger/akiee/backlog.md

 ## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

-## DOING As a developer I want to refactor Akiee's code, that I don't go insane and can add new features faster ;)

-- [X] Remove the dependencies of Ace-Editor for replacing/writing in the task file, instead replace/write in the ListOfNumber-Datastructure and replace the whole editor content.
-- ~~[ ] Remove "module"-pattern in app.js, this is not important in a node-webkit app?~~
-- ~~[ ] Create tests with PhantomJS for DOM-Manipulation~~
-- [ ] restructure code

 ## TODO As a personal kanban user I want to see an overview of all my task, that I
 better visualize my work